Kickstarter: History

 Kickstarter launched on April 28, 2009, by Perry Chen, Yancey Strickler, and Charles Adler.
 The New York Times called Kickstarter "the people's NEA".
 Time named it one of the "Best Inventions of 2010" and "Best Websites of 2011".
 Kickstarter reportedly raised $10 million funding from backers including NYC-based venture firm Union Square Ventures and angel investors such as Jack Dorsey, Zach Klein and Caterina Fake.
-The company was based at 58 Kent Street in Greenpoint, Brooklyn until they transitioned to a fully remote workforce after the COVID-19 pandemic.
+The company was based at 155 Rivington Street in Manhattan, and moved to 58 Kent Street in Greenpoint, Brooklyn in 2014 until they transitioned to a fully remote workforce after the COVID-19 pandemic.

 On February 14, 2013, Kickstarter released an iOS app called Kickstarter for the iPhone.
 The app was aimed at users who create and back projects and was the first time Kickstarter had an official mobile presence.